kobra-dev/Kobra/CONTRIBUTING.md

 Fork/Branch -> Main Branch -> Testing Environment -> Production Environment

 Fork/Branch - Fork the repo or create a branch if i made u a collaborator (email me at pranavnt@outlook.com if you want me to make you a collaborator), and make all your changes there.
-Check to make sure CircleCI is set up on your branch :)

-Main Branch - PR with a good description and make sure pranavnt is a reviewer
+Main Branch - PR with a good description and make sure pranavnt is a reviewer for frontend work and abstractultra is a reviewer for backend work.

 Testing Environment - Once we are solely focused on bug testing, we'll deploy to https://kobra.netlify.app for bug testing